 Originally published on February 23, 2018.
-Revised on January 27, 2022 and September 20, 2023.
+Last revised September 20, 2023.

 Talking about abortion can be tough.
 While we’re all entitled to our own opinions, we’re not entitled to our own facts.
 Knowing the answers to common questions about abortion can help you offer the information and support your clients need to make the best decisions for themselves and their families.